 Stevia can be used in cooking and baking and as a sweetener for drinks like tea and coffee.
 High-quality stevia is a healthy alternative to sugar and artificial sweeteners.
 Stevia acts synergistically when used in combination with other sweeteners.

 With stevia gaining in popularity, genetically modified forms of stevia are being grown.
 Genetic modification (GMO) alters the plant at the cellular level.
-It’s not known what, if any, long-term health implications genetic modification will have on our future health although countries like Europe have banned many genetically modified foods.
+It’s not known what, if any, long-term health implications genetic modification will have on our future health although places like Europe have banned many genetically modified foods.
 The American Academy for Environmental Medicine urges physicians to advise all patients to avoid genetically modified foods, citing several severe health risks associated with them, such as infertility, immune system dysregulation, accelerated aging, faulty insulin regulation and allergies to name a few.
 For a very eye-opening look at the risks and concerns of GMOs in our food supply, I recommend the book Seeds of Deception.

 There are two different processing methods used to extract the glycosides, which are the sweet compounds, from the stevia leaves.
 The healthiest and safest process starts with non-GMO stevia leaves and uses only cold water for extraction.
 The end result is a stevia that is oftentimes sold as a “supplement” and generally not recognized by the FDA as a sweetener.
 Another process of extraction, which is patented by Coca-Cola and deemed a safe “sweetener” by the FDA, is chemically driven, using acetone, acetonitrile, methanol, ethanol and isopropanol for extraction and oftentimes starts with genetically modified stevia leaves.